azavea/temperate/doc/arch/adr-0002-frontend-framework.md

 We will proceed forward by continuing to use Angular.
 The Urban Apps team already knows the framework which should allow us to iterate quickly on the short time scales required of the project.
 TypeScript, while potentially slightly slowing initial development time, should help us to quickly and efficiently refactor the application when necessary as we move along in the project.
 We can also choose to mostly eliminate our use of TypeScript, if we feel it slows development down.

-Django views and ReactJS have significantly higher spin-up times and learning costs.
-Django views would require additional effort to integrate with JS build systems, and it's likely that we would still need to choose one of these other options within a few weeks anyways, as our client-side development efforts ramp up.
-ReactJS, while in use at Azavea, has many pieces in addition to React that require training/learning time to become proficient.
-This includes choosing and learning the many other 3rd party libraries we would need to be successful and getting comfortable with JSX.
+ReactJS would have significantly higher spin-up times and learning costs.
+While in use by other teams at Azavea, React is only a view library.
+In addition to becoming comfortable with JSX, we would need to choose and learn a series of third party libraries for additional framework components such as routing and data management.

 VueJS was more heavily considered.
 While likely far too simple a comparison, VueJS feels like a very lightweight Angular.
 The HTML template languages, and the general framework Component-based design philosophies are very similar, and they both provide a CLI to quickly begin development.
 Urban Apps developers should have little trouble initially transitioning from Angular to VueJS.
 With that said, VueJS was not chosen at this time due to the short timeline of the project.
 The additional spin-up would still be costly, and knowledge retention of a new framework might be difficult, as most developers working on the application will not be doing so full-time.
 This could lead delays that easily offset any long-term gains from choosing VueJS.